Schoolin' Life: Critical reception

 "Schoolin' Life" received positive reviews.
 Jamie Peck of MTV described "Schoolin' Life" as "[a] feisty lesson in fun...
 It's the perfect soundtrack for dancing on a fire escape or... playing in a busted open fire hydrant...
 Whatever, it's hot!".
 He concluded that Prince would be proud of the song's musical style and lyrical content.
 John Mitchell of the same publication found the song to be single-worthy.
 Choosing "Schoolin' Life" as one of the three best tracks on 4, Tyrone S. Reid of Blogcritics commented that the song offers a proper lesson in how "to make the old and new schools boogie together".
 He also noted that it is reminiscent of Prince's work.
 Ryan Dombal of Pitchfork Media viewed the song as an irresistible Prince tribute, which he considered to be much more motivational than "I Was Here".
 He called "Schoolin' Life" as one "among the proper album's finest moments".
 Daniel Koren of PMA noted that the song recalls some of The-Dream's most Prince-esque tracks, "Fast Car" and "Yamaha".
 Ian Walker of AbsolutePunk wrote:

 'I Miss You' and bonus track 'Schoolin' Life' both showcase opposite sides of that magnificent decade's musical spectrum.
-The former is a stripped down track carried mostly by a hollow beat and dismal synthesizers, allowing Knowles and her morosely beautiful voice center stage ...
+The former is a stripped down track carried mostly by a hollow beat and dismal synthesizers, allowing Beyoncé and her morosely beautiful voice center stage ...
 The latter picks up the pace, peppered liberally with old-school horns and crashes.
-Knowles details her experiences growing up, but parallels can be drawn to the maturation she's going through on this very album.
+Beyoncé details her experiences growing up, but parallels can be drawn to the maturation she's going through on this very album.
 More than any song, 'Schoolin' Life' literally oozes confidence, providing an endearing edge to an already catchy track.

-Becky Bain of Idolator wrote that "Schoolin' Life" is one of the catchier upbeat songs Knowles has ever recorded and felt that it deserves to be a future single.
-Casey Hamilton of the Boston website Gather wrote that credit for the song's "retro-radical nature" goes to producer The-Dream, but it is Knowles herself who "truly delivers the shock value, managing to make a lightly introspective, loosely insightful, and largely entertaining tune", before adding that it contains the sexiest lyrical content she has ever attempted.
-Hamilton concluded that Knowles' vocals effectively match the funky and fun vibe of "Schoolin' Life", and concluded that the latter showcases "a side of the singer that is nice to see and even nicer to hear".
+Becky Bain of Idolator wrote that "Schoolin' Life" is one of the catchier upbeat songs Beyoncé has ever recorded and felt that it deserves to be a future single.
+Casey Hamilton of the Boston website Gather wrote that credit for the song's "retro-radical nature" goes to producer The-Dream, but it is Beyoncé herself who "truly delivers the shock value, managing to make a lightly introspective, loosely insightful, and largely entertaining tune", before adding that it contains the sexiest lyrical content she has ever attempted.
+Hamilton concluded that Beyoncé's vocals effectively match the funky and fun vibe of "Schoolin' Life", and concluded that the latter showcases "a side of the singer that is nice to see and even nicer to hear".
 Duncan Cooper of The Fader magazine wrote that the song is "lyrically inspired, tough as hell and easily the best thing" on 4.
 Danielle Cheesman of MSN Music commented that "'Schoolin' Life' steals the whole entire spotlight", further noting that it channels the "trademark friskiness" of Prince.
-He commended how Knowles "unleashes her inner (and innate) freak singing".
+He commended how Beyoncé "unleashes her inner (and innate) freak singing".
 Cheesman concluded "how this isn't on the original is beyond me", before adding that there "maybe one extra single [on the deluxe edition of 4]".